patrickoser/social-app/README.md

     Adjust security rules for firebase storage to limit what type of file can be uploaded and add size constraints to prevent abuse of storage.

-    Make site responsive, so when you get close to the width of a mobile device the nav links shift to the bottom and the currentuserinfo shifts to the top or along the bottom too.

     Adjust indentation of elements with long tailwind classes/other attributes to make it more readable.